 Science has made enormous progress in understanding how the world works by breaking it apart: looking at the world in greater and greater detail and, through rigorous experimentation using the scientific method, seeing how these fundamental pieces interact in consistent ways.
 The result has been a wealth of knowledge regarding how many parts of our world operate.

 But some systems do not lend themselves to being explored in this way.
-If we try to break them apart - isolating their components in order to analyze them - we wind up loosing many of the properties we had set out to understand.
+If we try to break them apart - isolating their components in order to analyze them - we wind up losing many of the properties we had set out to understand.
 These systems do not operate through straightforward mechanisms of linear cause and effect, and their behaviors cannot easily be replicated in controlled settings.
-As scientists began to look at these entangled systems, they realized that many such systems exist across different kinds of domains - biological, economic, physical, and social.
+As scientists began to look at these entangled systems, they realized that many such systems exist across different disciplinary domains - biological, economic, physical, and social.
 Complexity is a way to look at this other kind of system.
 While still a nascent field, we are learning more and more about these systems: the nature of their dynamics and the characteristics that bind them.

 Flocks of birds; the fluctuations of the stock market; the structure of the internet: what do such systems have in common?
 While seemingly very different, over time we have identified that certain kinds of systems are governed by dynamics that are shared.
 While made of disparate parts, they can operate as a unity.
 While there is no central control, there is nonetheless distributed coordination.
 While made of individual components, the system is not simply the sum of its parts.

-The concepts we associate with CAS were outlined as early as 1962 by Herbert Simon, who while not explicitly using the phrase 'complex adaptive' characterized certain kinds of systems as possessing both 'complexity' and 'adaptiveness'.
+The concepts we associate with CAS were outlined as early as 1962 by Herbert Simon who, while not explicitly using the phrase 'complex adaptive' characterized certain kinds of systems as possessing both 'complexity' and 'adaptiveness'.
 The use of the phrase ‘Complex Adaptive Systems’ or 'CAS', can be traced back to the mid-1980s and the newly formed Santa Fe Institute.
 A think tank for advancing our knowledge of such systems, in 1986 the Institute announced a workshop on ‘Complex Adaptive Systems’ which were described as, ‘systems comprising large numbers of coupled elements the properties of which are modifiable as a result of environmental interactions’.

 Of the descriptions of complexity circulated since the 1990s, this site considers eleven highly cited references as starting points:

-By looking at the overlaps amongst these definitions we can generate a list of complexity's core GOVERNING FEATURES which include:
+While the overlaps between definitions are not perfect, the relationships between recurrent terms and ideas are consistent enough that we can draw out similarities.
+Thus, through analyzing the overlaps amongst these definitions we can generate a list of complexity's core GOVERNING FEATURES which include: